Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/3.-Web-api-call-Microsoft-graph-for-personal-accounts/README.md

 ### Scenario

 You expose a Web API and you want to protect it so that only authenticated user can access it.
 You want to enable authenticated users with both work and school accounts or Microsoft personal accounts (formerly live account) to use your Web API.
-Your API calls a downstream API (Microsoft Graph) to provide added value to its client apps.
+Your API calls a downstream API (Microsoft Graph) using MS Graph SDK to provide added value to its client apps.

 ### Overview